top of page

 Carter Nelson

 A partner dancer at heart, Carter has been Fusion dancing for over a decade, and both teaching and DJ’ing for nearly as long.
 Drawing heavily from Blues and Tango, he strives for a smooth and effortless movement aesthetic.
+Carter loves to DJ all flavors of electronic music, steady grooves, and the ooey gooey melty.

 Emily Webb